neelriyer/neelriyer.github.io/_posts/2020-06-19-Star-Wars-Remastery.md

 # Training

-The interesting thing that fastai recommends is increasing the size of your images gradually.
+The interesting thing that fastai [recommends](https://www.youtube.com/watch?v=9spwoDYwW_I) is increasing the size of your images gradually.

 So at first you train on small size images, then you upscale your images and retrain on the larger images.
 It saves you a lot of time.
 Pretty smart.

 First we'll train on images of size 128x128.
+Because the images are so small I can up the batch size to 64.

 ```python
 data = get_data(bs=64,size=128)